kachurun/create-solid-storybook/README.md

 ---

-### 2. `storybook-solid-framework` and `storybook-solid-renderer`
+### 2. `@kachurun/storybook-solid-vite` and `@kachurun/storybook-solid`

-- `storybook-solid-framework` - A custom Storybook framework for SolidJS, built to work with Vite.
+- `@kachurun/storybook-solid-vite` - A custom Storybook framework for SolidJS, built to work with Vite.
 This package provides the necessary configuration and integration to use Storybook with SolidJS components.
-- `storybook-solid-renderer` - The renderer logic for Storybook to render SolidJS stories.
+- `@kachurun/storybook-solid` - The renderer logic for Storybook to render SolidJS stories.
 This package handles the low-level rendering and integration with Storybook's core.

 #### How to use manually